-Pupil's behaviour should be managed with sensitivity and professionalism consistent with Hertfordshire STEPS which encourages a culture of "improving young people's engagement, motivation and well-being.
+Pupil's behaviour should be managed with sensitivity and professionalism consistent with Therapeutic Thinking approach, which encourages a culture of "improving young people's engagement, motivation and well-being.

 We recognise that not all children like public praise and alternative, non-verbal or less public strategies will be used.